AdaloHQ/arena-old/README.md

+# DEPRECATED & ARCHIVED

+You may be looking for https://github.com/AdaloHQ/queue-monitor instead.

 # Adalo's Custom Implementation of Arena
 Adalo adds new queues to Arena and even has a Slack notification set up so that if the compile queue reaches a certain limit, it will notify the outages-emergencies Slack channel.